Azizfalshammari/Mshaweerk/README.md

 Welcome to Jadwlha GitHub repository!
 This project aims to provide a comprehensive solution for users to manage their tasks, schedule, and personal profile.
 Our website offers a seamless experience for tracking tasks, viewing team information, and personal profile management.

-Table of Contents
-About the Project
-Features
-Screenshots
-Getting Started
-Usage
-Contributing
-License
-Contact
-About the Project
 Jadwlha is a web-based platform designed to help users organize their daily activities, schedule tasks efficiently, and access team information.
 It includes a main page with team details, a scheduling page for task management, and a user profile section.

 Features